Numerical Math and Scientific Computing

 LinAlg: Basic Linear Algebra and Optimization classlib

-This C++ class library introduces Matrix, Vector, subMatrices, and LAStreams over the real domain.
-The library contains efficient and fool-proof implementations of level 1 and 2 BLAS (element-wise operations and various multiplications), transposition, determinant evaluation and matrix inverse.
-There are operations on a single row/col/diagonal of a matrix.
-Distinct features of the package are Matrix views, Matrix streams, and LazyMatrices.
-Lazy construction allows us to write matrix expressions in a natural way without introducing any hidden temporaries, deep copying, and any reference counting.
+This C++ class library implements real-valued Matrix, Vector, sub-matrices and LAStreams -- and many operations on them, from basic to SVD.
+Distinctive features are efficient matrix views (row, column, diagonal), matrix streams, and LazyMatrices.
+Lazy construction lets us write matrix expressions in a natural way without introducing hidden temporaries, deep copying, or any reference counting.

 LinAlg stresses Matrix streams, which provide a sequential access to a matrix or its parts.
-LABlockStreams may span over an arbitrary rectangular block of a matrix, including the whole matrix, a single matrix element, and all other block sizes in between.
+LABlockStreams may span over an arbitrary rectangular block, from a single element to the whole matrix.
 Matrix streams are seek-able and subrange-able.
 A stream or a substream are always created in-line.
 They are safe and allocate no heap storage.

 Other features: